saeed-amiri/CloudInTrousers/docs/aws-practitioner/aws-essentials_module3.md

 A content delivery network is a system of interconnected servers that accelerates webpage loading for data-heavy applications.
 It can also be referred to as a content distribution network [AWS].

 ### CloudFront
-Amazon CloudFront is a CDN service operated by Amazon Web Services.
+- Amazon CloudFront is a CDN service operated by Amazon Web Services.
 It creates a globally distributed network of proxy servers to cache content—such as web videos or other large media files—closer to consumers, thereby improving download speeds [wiki].
-CloudFront accelerates the delivery of both static and dynamic web content (e.g., .html, .css, .js, and image files) by utilizing a worldwide network of data centers known as edge locations.
+- CloudFront accelerates the delivery of both static and dynamic web content (e.g., .html, .css, .js, and image files) by utilizing a worldwide network of data centers known as edge locations.
 When a user requests content:
-- If the content is already present at the edge location with the lowest latency, it is delivered immediately.
+  - If the content is already present at the edge location with the lowest latency, it is delivered immediately,
   - If not, CloudFront retrieves the content from an origin specified by you, such as an Amazon S3 bucket, a MediaPackage channel, or an HTTP server that stores the definitive version of the content [[AWS_Docs](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html)].

 ## How to Provision AWS Resources?
 **Ways to interact with AWS services:**